Steinway Mansion: Halberian ownership (1926–2010)

-Jack Halberian (1926-1976)
+Jack Halberian (1926–1976)

 Jack Halberian, an Armenian-Turkish immigrant who had arrived in the United States in 1913, first encountered the Steinway Mansion while riding a trolley through Astoria toward North Beach Amusement Park in 1914.
 Reportedly impressed by the grandeur of the house, he vowed that one day he would own it and after saving enough money through his tailoring business during World War I, he purchased the mansion in 1926, shortly after it was put up for sale by the Steinway family.
 However, due to its remote location, the mansion's electricity and running water had been supplied from the nearby Steinway factory, and hence, once the Steinways left, said services were discontinued, forcing Halberian to undertake major upgrades and renovations.
 He proceeded to install new water lines and persuaded Con Edison to construct power lines that would connect the mansion to the larger grid.
 However, as a result of the high costs, he nearly went bankrupt and was forced to take out a demand mortgage in 1928 that nearly cost him the house.

 During the Great Depression, Halberian was offered $75,000 for the house by a Greek primate named Athenagoras, who wanted to convert it into an orphanage that would work in tandem with the recently opened Saint Demetrios Cathedral in Astoria.
 However, despite pleas from his friends and loved ones, he was uninfluenced by the money, citing his personal attachment to the property.
 In an effort to raise additional money to pay for the vast expenditures associated with maintenance, the mansion was converted into a four-family home.
 The Halberians lived in one section, while three other families rented out the others.

+In 1947, the Modern Art Foundry moved its location a carriage house which used to serve the mansion.

 In 1966, the New York City Landmarks Preservation Commission designated the mansion as a landmark, and it was added to the National Register of Historic Places in 1983.